An Azure Search Example: Features, Architecture, and Best Practices

 Azure Search leverages the Microsoft’s Azure cloud infrastructure to bring robust search-as-a-service solutions, without the need to manage the infrastructure.
 With Azure Search, you can use a simple REST API or .NET SDK to bring your data into Azure and start configuring your search application.

 We’ve built cloud-based search and big data applications in the Azure hosting environment, but Azure Search is still a relatively new player in the search market.
-So, just like how our Chief Architect, Paul Nelson, previously created a Wikipedia on Amazon CloudSearch demo, we decided to give Wikipedia content a new facelift: a demo for searching Wikipedia with Azure Search.
+So, just like how our Chief Architect, Paul Nelson, previously created a Wikipedia on Amazon CloudSearch demo, we worked on an Azure Search project that searches across Wikipedia content.

 If you wonder how this Azure Search experience was developed, here’s a sneak peek into our project behind the scenes.